 At all stages, online safety is embedded into the learning and emphasised through discreet teaching linked to PSHE objectives.

-Through their time here at Woodmansterne, children have the opportunity to learn about and understand a range of religions and world views.
+Throughout their time here at Woodmansterne, children have the opportunity to learn about and understand a range of religions and world views.
 They will be able to identify, investigate and respond to a variety of issues.
 SMSC, personal growth and community cohesion are featured throughout and are there to ensure opportunities for children to develop positive attitudes and values and to reflect on and relate their learning in RE to their own experiences.
 The intent is to make sure that children understand the relevance of RE in today’s modern world and how it affects their lives.
+We expect all pupils to experience the full breadth of our curriculum, but should parents wish to exercise the right of withdrawal for all or part of RE, they should consult the Headteacher.

 Personal, Social and Health Education (PSHE) enables our children to become healthy, independent and responsible members of society.
 We encourage our children to play a positive role in contributing to the life of the school and the wider community as Pupil Parliament members, Values Ambassadors and Head Boys and Girls.
 We provide our children with active opportunities for them to learn about rights and responsibilities and value what it means to be a member of a diverse society with British Values at its heart.